/ BMS

 ## Our AMC tier structure

-We publish four tiers — Bronze (standard preventive, 48h response, parts-on-quote), Silver (Bronze plus 24h response, 36-month spares pool), Gold (Silver plus 8h response, full obsolescence reserve, quarterly executive review), and Mission-Critical (24/7 on-call, 4h response, on-site stocked spares, configuration discipline at SOC2-class).
-The four tiers price at 4.5% / 6.5% / 8% / 10-12% of installed value respectively, with Silver and Gold being the most common selections on premium residential and commercial work.
+We publish four tiers — Bronze (standard preventive, documented response targets, parts-on-request), Silver (Bronze plus a 36-month spares pool), Gold (Silver plus enhanced response targets, full obsolescence reserve, quarterly executive review), and Mission-Critical (contracted critical-hours support, on-site stocked spares, configuration discipline at SOC2-class).
+Silver and Gold are the most common selections on premium residential and commercial work.
+Each tier is scoped to your systems and priced in writing after review.

 The tier choice is not a status decision.
 It is an operations decision — Bronze suits buildings where downtime is irritating but not consequential, Mission-Critical suits hospitals and broadcast facilities where downtime is unacceptable.
 Most premium residential lands at Silver; most commercial integrated estates land at Gold.